Barrington Tops is the highest part of the Barrington Coast.

 Barrington Tops snow events vary according to weather conditions and only affect certain altitudes each year.
 So make sure you check conditions before your leave home to avoid disappointment of turning up in an area without snow.

-To see snow in Barrington Tops start at the Visitor Information Centre in Gloucester, Scone or Dungog.
+To see snow in Barrington Tops start at the Visitor Information Centre in Gloucester or Scone.

 Travel guidance for driving in snow and ice